-We live in an age where the president conducts policy and announces staffing changes from a social media account.
+We live in an age where even those in the presidency have conducted policy and announced staffing changes from a social media account.
 What makes you think that you can get away without scrutiny on yours?

 I know that’s blunt, but the fact is is that the public, activist groups, and newspaper outlets watch what farmers and other ag professionals say on social media — and you don’t need to have any celebrity status for your words to be used against you and against the industry.